 Eligibility and Participation

-If you would like to find out more about the CCP, please contact our business manager, Chiyoka Kurahone, at email@example.com or 045-624-3448 for further information on the benefits of the program, eligibility requirements and other details.
-A listing of the companies that currently support the school through this innovative program is also available upon request.
+If you would like to find out more about the CCP, please contact our business manager, Kaya Ito, at firstname.lastname@example.org or 045-624-3448 for further information on the benefits of the program, eligibility requirements and other details.